AI Infrastructure & GPU Compute

 Common pitfalls and risks we often see

-The classic pitfall is building an AI stack with no platform opinion at all.
+The classic failure mode is building an AI stack with no platform opinion at all.
 Every team invents its own serving layer, logs different things, stores prompts in mysterious places, and discovers too late that nothing can be operated consistently.
-Another risk we often see is overbuilding a grand platform before any real workload exists, which is a very efficient way to become the proud owner of a sophisticated answer to a question nobody asked.
+Another failure mode is overbuilding a grand platform before any real workload exists, which is a very efficient way to become the proud owner of a sophisticated answer to a question nobody asked.

 GPU environments have special hazards too: poor packing, memory fragmentation, insufficient isolation, no tracing, and serving layers that collapse gracefully right up until a real workload arrives.
 The infrastructure should know what it costs to be clever.